vmware/govmomi/govc/emacs/README.md

 # govc.el

-Emacs interface to govc for managing VMware ESXi and vCenter.
+Interface to govc for managing VMware ESXi and vCenter.

 The goal of this package is to provide a simple interface for commonly used govc commands within Emacs.
 This includes table based inventory/state modes